Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 If the user wants to join the conversation, the user can easily comment on a blog post.

 ![Commenting](static/images/commenting.jpg)

 ---
+## **Wireframes**
+---

+Was inspired by this design when I built GladiatorKing Devlog: https://startbootstrap.com/previews/clean-blog

+---
 ## **Django Administration**